 Motivation is different for each of your employees.
 Every employee has a different motivation for why they work.
-But we all work because we obtain something that we need from working.
+But we all work because we obtain something that we need from work.
 The something that we need that we obtain from work has an impact on our morale and motivation.

 Learning what employees want will help you formulate the next step when building motivation in the workplace.